 Structure overview of the classification and definitions of

 5.1.
-Internal Combustion Engine vehicle (ICE vehicle)
+Internal Combustion Engine vehicle (ICEV)

 52. This is a conventional vehicle with exclusively ICE(s) as propulsion energy converter, usually one ICE per vehicle.

 5.2.
-Hybrid vehicle
+Hybrid vehicle (HV)

 53. The principle definition of hybrid vehicles is available in several regulations.
 After thorough consideration of the need and the way to add new definitions of novel technologies, the following conclusions were drawn: